DhruvilPatel603/Autochat_bot/README.md

 ### Usage

-- Type your message in the chat box and press Enter or click the send button.
+- Type your message in the chat box, press Enter, or click the send button.
+- You Can Also Use the Mic Function To Type Using Your Microphone
 - The chatbot will respond based on the context of the conversation.
-- If you mention words like "song", "music", "track", "play", "listen", or "sing", the bot will attempt to play the mentioned song on YouTube.
+- If you ask the bot to play any song, the bot will try to play the song you requested.
 - Use the "Clear Chat" button to clear the chat history.

 ### Saving and Clearing Chat History